aislab-hevs/DEXiRE/README.md

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+## project manager

+Thanks to the project manager [Davide Calvaresi]{mailto:davide.calvaresi@hevs.ch}, who support the development of this project.

 ## Contributors

 Thanks to the following people who have contributed to this project: